brotatotes/bht-automation/bht gen 3/Matthew/Chapter 25/Matthew 25 12 bht.md

 # Matthew 25:12 Commentary Help Text

 ## BHT:
-When Jesus says, I know you not, it means that those who merely profess Christianity without genuine piety will not be acknowledged by Him as His true followers.
-This refusal is final and a consequence of their negligence.
-The parable emphasizes the importance of enduring till the end and keeping our light shining bright, no matter how long the delay may be.
-Only those who believe in and love Christ will be granted admittance and adorned with the righteousness of saints.
+The parable teaches that being admitted to the wedding feast requires not only faith, but also true righteousness, symbolized by the wedding garment.
+The phrase I know you not does not imply lack of knowledge, but rather lack of approval and acknowledgment.
+Those who are admitted to the feast have been chosen and loved by Christ, whereas the foolish virgins were graceless professors who made no account of Him.
+Their exclusion serves as a consequence of their negligence and absence of genuine faith.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "Observe here, I know you not is very different, as the whole circumstances are different, from 'I never knew you,' in ch. vii.
 23..."
 2. "...where the 'Depart from me' binds it to our ver.
 41, and to the time of the final judgment, spoken of in that parable."
 3. "[See the note at the end of the chapter.]"

 ### Jamieson-Fausset-Brown:
-1. "Besides being inconsistent with the general tenor of such language, and particularly the solemn moral of the whole (Matthew 7:23- :), it is a kind of criticism which tampers with some of the most awful warnings regarding the future."
+1. "If it be asked why unworthy guests were admitted to the marriage of the King's Son, in a former parable, and the foolish virgins are excluded in this one, we may answer, in the admirable words of GERHARD, quoted by TRENCH, that those festivities are celebrated in this life, in the Church militant; these at the last day, in the Church triumphant."
-2. "If it be asked why unworthy guests were admitted to the marriage of the King's Son, in a former parable, and the foolish virgins are excluded in this one, we may answer... that those festivities are celebrated in this life, in the Church militant; these at the last day, in the Church triumphant."
+2. "To those, even they are admitted who are not adorned with the wedding garment; but to these, only they to whom it is granted to be arrayed in fine linen clean and white, which is the righteousness of saints."
-3. "To those, even they are admitted who are not adorned with the wedding garment; but to these, only they to whom it is granted to be arrayed in fine linen clean and white, which is the righteousness of saints."
+3. "To those, men are called by the trumpet of the Gospel; to these by the trumpet of the Archangel; to those, who enters may go out from them, or be cast out; who is once introduced to these never goes out, nor is cast out, from them any more: wherefore it is said, 'The door is shut.'"

 ### Albert Barnes:
 1. "I know you not - You were not in the company of those who attended me to the marriage-feast, and are unknown to me."